ODBC on Linux and UNIX platforms

 What are System and User data sources

-SYSTEM data sources are those accessible by anyone on the machine which defines the data source.
-Typically, these are defined in some system defined location that everyone has read access to (e.g. /etc/odbc.ini).
-USER data sources are defined in a users home directory in the file (.odbc.ini) and are only readable by that user (dependent on the value of your umask at the time the file is created).
+System data sources are available to anyone on the machine where the data source is defined.
+Typically, these are defined in some system defined location that everyone has read access to.
+For example, /etc/odbc.ini.
+User data sources are defined in a user's home directory in the .odbc.ini file.
+They are only readable by that user (dependent on the value of your umask at the time the file is created).

 1. It will not know where your ODBC data sources are defined.